Menu

 Home Insulation in the Basement

 Unlike the rest of the house, the basement walls must be able to accommodate moister passage between the inside and outside of the barrier.
 Thus, insulating the interior is not very effective.
 The preferred method of insulation is to apply insulation to the exterior of the walls, using a rigid type, designed for below-grade installations.
-For example, common types of insulation for this type of installation could be rigid fiberglass or extruded polystyrene.
+For example, common types of insulation for this type of installation could be rigid fibreglass or extruded polystyrene.

 Some Final Thoughts